zushenyan/Design-Patterns-In-ES6/README.md

 ## Purpose
 There are already tons of design pattern learning resources on the web, but one can't really learning by reading, right?
 Especially in software development field, the best way to learn one thing is by doing it yourself.

 Aside from this, I found almost all the resources are written in ES5.
-ES6 has out for awhile, and it's not a problem anymore since we have transpilers like Babel, TypeScript or CoffeeScript..., so, **by the power of module and class, let's classify all the things**!!!
+ES6 has out for awhile, and it's not a problem anymore since we have transpilers like Babel, TypeScript or CoffeeScript..., so, ~~**by the power of module and class, let's classify all the things**~~!!!

+**Edit: Serously, don't do this, not everything in JavaScript has to be class.
+Sometimes, function is enough and more elegant.**

 By the way, I write this base on [Learning JavaScript Design Patterns](https://github.com/addyosmani/essential-js-design-patterns), it really helps me out from the muddy crappy structure I had.